 Kosher salt is the best kind of salt for seasoning a steak because its coarse crystals will really grab onto the meat.
 Season generously.
 When it comes to pepper, everyone's tastes are a little different.
 But even a little bit of freshly ground black pepper will spice up a steak and also give it a slight crunch.
 But please be sure to use freshly ground black pepper and not the powdery stuff that goes in pepper shakers.

-Seasoning a steak is one of those topics someone could write a whole article about, and in fact, I have.
+Seasoning a steak is one of those topics someone could write a whole article about, and in fact, we have.
 For a little more depth, check out this article on seasoning a steak.

 Finally, it's common practice to brush some oil onto steaks right before grilling them.
 Doing so prevents the steaks from sticking to the grill and provides a bit of moisture.
 This is all well and good, but do you know what tastes even better than oil?
 Butter.
-So I always brush some melted butter onto my steaks before I grill them.
+So we always brush some melted butter onto my steaks before we grill them.

+Clarified butter works best because it has a higher smoke point than whole butter, but if you don't have time, whole butter is fine.
 Alternately, use a combination of melted butter and oil.
 Just brush it lightly—the steak shouldn't be dripping with oil when it hits the grill, or it could start a grease fire.